 When the DRL are on the taillamps, sidemarker, instrument panel lights and other lamps will not be on.
-The instrument panel cluster will be lit.
+The instrument cluster will be lit.

-When the exterior lamp band is turned to the headlamp position, the low-beam headlamps come on.
+When the exterior lamp control is turned to D, the low-beam headlamps come on.
 The other lamps that come on with the headlamps will also come on.

 To idle your vehicle with the DRL off, move the shift lever to P (Park).
 The DRL will stay off until the shift lever is moved out of the P (Park) position.
 The regular headlamp system should be turned on when needed.